-Marijuana, or cannabis, is the green, brown, or gray mixture from the dried flowers of the cannabis sativa plant.
+Marijuana, or cannabis, is the green, brown, or gray mixture from the dried flowers of the cannabis Sativa plant.
 This mixture goes by many common street names like weed, herb, pot, and grass.
+This particular substance is quite prevalent among the younger population, who might not be aware of its long-term adverse effects.
 Marijuana has chemicals that act on your brain and can alter your mood or consciousness.
 People use marijuana in multiple ways:

-- Smoked: Some people smoke marijuana in the form of a joint or hand-rolled cigarette, pipes, water pipes or bongs, and in blunts, that is marijuana rolled in a cigar wrap.
+- Smoked: Some people smoke marijuana in the form of a joint or hand-rolled cigarette, as well as through pipes, water pipes (or bongs), and blunts (marijuana rolled in a cigar wrap).
 There is also a method called “dabbing” when users smoke the oils from the plant.

 - Vaporized: Vaporizing marijuana through electronic vaporizers is another form of consumption.

 Marijuana is legal in some states, but it’s still illegal in others.
 Some state laws allow marijuana use for only medical purposes, while other states have legalized recreational use.
 The more potent form of marijuana includes sinsemilla, from tended female plants and concentrated resins with high doses of the active ingredients.
 These higher doses include honeylike hash oil, waxy budder, and hard amberlike shatter.
 The resins are popular with individuals who use this substance for recreational and medicinal purposes.

 Marijuana’s legal status does not mean that the substance is not dangerous and that a marijuana rehab center is unnecessary.
 Alcohol is legal, after all, and many people need to go to individual therapy for addiction due to alcohol abuse.
 Like any other substance that alters your mind in any way, marijuana is dangerous and addictive.

 Why do people use marijuana?